-MFBs shall develop and implement a comprehensive employee due diligence policy and procedure to be implemented/ carried out at the time of hiring all employees; permanent, contractual, or through outsourcing.
+MFBs shall develop and implement a comprehensive employee due diligence policy and procedure to be implemented/ carried out at the time of hiring all employees; permanent, contractual, or through outsourcing to ensure high standards.
 This shall include but not be limited to verification of antecedents and screening procedures to verify that person being inducted/hired has a clean history.
-Moreover, employees hired on a temporary/contractual basis, or through an outsourcing arrangement shall not be posted to work on critical areas, especially AML/CFT related functions.
+Moreover, employees hired on a temporary/contractual basis, or through an outsourcing arrangement shall not be posted to work on critical areas, especially AML/CFT related functions and the reporting of suspicious transactions/currency transactions in the context of money laundering, financing of terrorism and financing of proliferation.